 The overrides are instructing Ansible to deploy the OVN mechanism driver and associated OVN components.
 This is done by setting neutron_plugin_type to ml2.ovn.

-The neutron_plugin_base override enables Neutron to use OVN for routing functions.
+The neutron_plugin_base override instructions Neutron to use OVN for routing functions rather than the standard L3 agent model.

 The neutron_ml2_drivers_type override provides support for all type drivers supported by OVN.